G-NL7L2ZBY6M

 • Begins the recovery process for muscles

-• Helps transition your nervous system out of high-effort mode
+• Helps your nervous system transition out of high-effort mode

 A Simple Cool-Down Routine

-2. Static stretching 4 to 6 minutes Now is the right time for static stretches.
-Hold each position for 30 to 60 seconds.
-Focus on the major muscle groups you worked:
+Now is the right time.
+Hold each position for 30 to 60 seconds, focused on the muscle groups you've just worked.

-• Calf stretch, hands against a wall, one leg extended straight behind
+• Calf stretch: Hands against a wall, one leg extended straight behind

-3. Breathing and reset 1 to 2 minutes Slow, deliberate breaths.
+Slow, deliberate breaths.
 In through the nose for four counts, out through the mouth for six.
-This activates the parasympathetic nervous system your rest and recovery mode and signals to your body that the effort is done.
+This activates the parasympathetic nervous system and signals to your body that the work is done.
+It sounds simple, but it makes a difference.

 How Long Should Each Take?